Record Transient Events

 - Record 524,032 samples (64-bit version) or 65,280 samples (32-bit version)

 - Set a hold-off period to ignore any triggers after the desired captured event

-- Apply digital filters, such as anti-aliasing, to the input waveforms
+- Apply bandpass digital filters to the input waveforms, including anti-aliasing

 - Set tolerances outside the range of the pulse definition

 - Define individual pre- and post-pulse tolerances

 Simple Independent Triggers